-Field Description Example Authentication Select the authentication method for the user: BASIC (User name and password) LDAP (includes Active Directory) See Understanding Release Automation User Authentication.
-LDAP Role Select the relevant role for the user.
-For details, see Understanding User Role (on page 56)s.
-USER If Basic authentica ation method is selected, the following fields display: Password Type a password. mypassword Confirm Password Confirm Password Retype the password.
-If LDAP authentication method is selected, the following fields display: LDAP Host Resolvable name or address of the LDAP server.
+Field Description Example Authentication Select the authentication method for the user: BASIC (User name and password) LDAP (includes Active Directory) See LDAP Role Select the relevant role for the user.
+For details, see Understanding User Role (on page 46)s.
+USER Access Level Select the relevant access levels for the user.
+For details, see Understanding Access Levels (on page 46).
+If Basic authentica ation method is selected, the following fields display: Password Type a password. mypassword Confirm Password Retype the password. mypassword If LDAP authentication method is selected, the following fields display: LDAP Host Resolvable name or address of the LDAP server.
 Must contain a valid value if Active Directory or LDAP authentication methods are used.
 LDAP Port Port number through which the LDAP server serves the LDAP/LDAPS protocol.
 Leave blank to use LDAP defaults.
 LDAP Search Context Path to an LDAP entry that is an ancestor of the LDAP user.
 LDAP Security Context Security context that will be used to authenticate the user.
 The security context is the value of the userprincipalname LDAP attribute.
 If blank, the username attribute will be used as the LDAP security context.
 Use SSL Select to use SSL in connection to LDAP.